wacncontent/CustomizeTool/output/articles/service-bus/service-bus-relay-tutorial.md

 ## Sign up for an Account

-The first step is to create a Service Bus service namespace, and to obtain a Shared Access Signature (SAS) key.
+The first step is to create a Service BusÂ service namespace, and to obtain a Shared Access Signature (SAS) key.
 A service namespace provides an application boundary for each application exposed through the Service Bus.
 The combination of service namespace and SAS key provides a credential for the Service Bus to authenticate access to an application.

 To create a namespace, follow the steps outlined in [How To: Create or Modify a Service Bus Service Namespace](https://msdn.microsoft.com/zh-cn/library/hh690931.aspx).

 >[AZURE.NOTE] You do not have to use the same namespace for both client and service applications.

-1. In the main window of the Azure Management Portal, click the name of the service namespace you created in the previous step.
+1. In the main window of the [Azure Management Portal][], click the name of the service namespace you created in the previous step.

 2. Click **Configure** to view the default shared access policies for your service namespace.